mrhi44/InfiniteRecharge/README.md

 - [SwerveIO](https://github.com/Team6090/SwerveIO)

-In the even you want to use a local copy of any of the above projects, specify the `cloneProject` property to clone it to the project directory:
+In the even you want to use a local copy of any of the above projects, specify the `cloneProject` property to clone it to the project directory.
+For example:

         $ gradle clean build -PcloneSwerveIO